Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: System Model and Problem Definitions

-The base station has an average total power constraint $E_{tx}$, which is written as Then, the received signal at the $l$-th user in the $k$-th cluster becomes Here, ${\mathbf{h}_{k,l}}$ $\in \mathbb{C}^{1 \times M}$ is the effective channel gain vector of the $l$-th user in the $k$-th cluster.
+The base station has an average total power constraint $E_{tx}$, which is written as Then, the received signal at the $l$-th user in the $k$-th cluster becomes Here, ${\mathbf{h}_{k,l}}$ $\in \mathbb{C}^{M \times 1}$ is the effective channel gain vector of the $l$-th user in the $k$-th cluster.
 The effective channel gain is defined as ${\mathbf{h}_{k,l}} = {\mathbf{\tilde{h}}}_{k,l} /\sqrt{d_{k,l}^{\rho}}$, where $d_{k,l}$ is the distance between the $l$-th user in the $k$-th cluster and the base station, and $\rho$ is the path loss exponent.
 The entries in $\mathbf{\tilde{h}}_{k,l}$ are independent and identically distributed (i.i.d.) and complex valued random variables.
+Moreover, the effective channel gain magnitudes are ordered as $|h_{k,L}| > |h_{k,L-1}| > \ldots > |h_{k,1}|$.
+It means that the user with the smallest effective channel gain magnitude is the first user in a cluster and the $L$-th user has the largest channel gain magnitude.
 The noise component $n_{k,l}$ is a circularly symmetric complex Gaussian random variable with zero mean and unit variance, and $n_{k,l}$ are i.i.d. for all $k$ and $l$.
 The base station is informed about all effective channel gains $\mathbf{h}_{k,l}$, while the receivers know only their own $\mathbf{h}_{k,l}$.